DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 1. A PC to serve as a client

-2. An Oracle VirtualBox Linux server (the Database Server running on RedHat Linux OS). **(Please note: Due to AWS EC2 charges, I had to switch from using an AWS EC2 instance to working with an Oracle VirtualBox VM)**
+2. An Oracle VirtualBox Linux server (DB001 - the Database Server running on RedHat Linux OS).

-3. An Oracle VirtualBox Linux server (the Web Server running on RedHat Linux OS), where I'll install WordPress. **(Please note: Due to AWS EC2 charges, I had to switch from using an AWS EC2 instance to working with an Oracle VirtualBox VM)**
+3. An Oracle VirtualBox Linux server (WB001 - the Web Server running on RedHat Linux OS), where I'll install WordPress.

-## Configuring a Database Server and Implementing LVM Storage Subsystem on It
+## Configuring the Database Server and Implementing LVM Storage Subsystem on It

-After creating a VirtualBox VM and installing RHEL8 on it to setup the Database Server, the next step is to create a LVM storage subsystem on the virtual machine.
+After creating a VirtualBox VM and installing RHEL8 on it to setup the Database Server, the next step is to create a LVM storage subsystem on the server.
 The steps to do that are as follows:

-**Step 1: Create three (3) Virtual Hard Disks of 10GiB each named xvdf.vdi, xvdg.vdi, and xvdh.vdi in the Hard Disk Selector panel of Oracle VM Manager**
+**Step 1: Create three (3) Virtual Hard Disks of 10GiB each named xvdf.vdi, xvdg.vdi, and xvdh.vdi in the Hard Disk Selector panel of Oracle VM VirtualBox Manager**

 ![Alt text](Images/vm-setup1.png)